laura-lucciola-exclaimer/learning-nx/README.md

 yarn run nx g @nx/angular:library products --directory=libs/products --standalone --dry-run
 ```

-It's important to notice they will be located in `libs/` and the way that the angular monorepo will interact with it is by being defined in: `angular-monorepo\tsconfig.base.json`
+It's important to notice they will be located in `libs/` and the way that the angular monorepo will interact with it is by being defined in: `angular-monorepo\tsconfig.base.json`.
+The individual library components can be served via router in `angular-monorepo\apps\angular-monorepo\src\app\app.routes.ts`.
+You can also use the Angular selector, e.g.: `angular-monorepo\apps\inventory\src\app\app.component.ts`.

 ## Resetting NX